73rd Raid Pavia-Venezia 2026: Official Entry List

 DIPORTO 3:1

 The entry-level DIPORTO ratio class.
-Two UK entries: Rob Lockyer (Skater / Mercury) and Gordon Mcmath (Revenger / Mercury).
+Robert Lockyer from Great Britain crews with Christian McCauley of the United States aboard a Skater / Mercury; Gordon Mcmath from Great Britain (Revenger / Mercury) is the other overseas entry.
 Diego Lacchini stands out on an Ilmor-engined Carrera – an unusual engine choice in the class.

 No.DriverCrewHullEngine